Touch

 BoardUIInputModule and InputSystemUIInputModule can coexist: in the Editor, BoardUIInputModule receives no input (no hardware), so InputSystemUIInputModule handles mouse and keyboard normally.

-See Project Setup for full configuration details.
+See Setup Reference for full configuration details.